 We conducted our surveys using Amazon Mechanical Turk, a service where workers can be paid to complete simple online tasks.
-This allowed a large and reasonably diverse response pool for little cost (we paid 10-15 cents per response).
-(See Section 3.5 for a discussion of Mechanical Turk's limitations.)
-All of our surveys took the basic format of presenting users with real dialogues that they might see when logging in to a site using Facebook Connect and asking questions about what actions that site may take if they authorize the login.
+This allowed a large and reasonably diverse response pool for little cost (see Section 3.5 for a discussion of its limitations).
+All of our surveys took the basic format of present users with real dialogs that they might see when logging in to a site using Facebook Connect and asking questions about what actions that site may take if they authorize the login.